buildout/buildout/zc.recipe.egg_/src/zc/recipe/egg/README.txt

     -  zc.buildout-1.0-py2.3.egg

-We see that we got an egg for demo that met the requirement, as well as the egg for demoneeded, wich demo requires.
+We see that we got an egg for demo that met the requirement, as well as the egg for demoneeded, which demo requires.
 (We also see an egg link for the recipe.
 This egg link was actually created as part of the sample buildout setup.
 Normally, when using the recipe, you'll get a regular egg installation.)